Michael Grade: Doctor Who controversy

-In the autumn of 1986, Grade decided that season 24 of Doctor Who could only happen on the condition that Colin Baker was removed from the title role.
-Years later Grade stated that he thought Baker's portrayal of the Doctor was "utterly unlikeable; absolutely God-awful in fact".
-However, his immediate predecessor in the role, Peter Davison, argued in 2018 that the decision to dismiss Baker was more to do with the executives wanting to get rid of the series' producer, John Nathan-Turner, saying: "I was upset about what happened, really – because, first of all, it wasn't to do with Colin, I know that.
+The decision in the autumn of 1986 that season 24 of Doctor Who could only happen on the condition that Colin Baker was removed from the title role has been attributed to Grade, with him reportedly describing Baker's portrayal as "absolutely God-awful".
+It has also been suggested that Grade was influenced by a romantic relationship with Baker's ex-wife, Liza Goddard.
+In 2022, Grade denied both that the decision to fire Baker was his and any personal relationship with Goddard.
+Baker's immediate predecessor in the role, Peter Davison, argued in 2018 that the decision to dismiss the actor was more to do with the executives wanting to get rid of the series' producer, John Nathan-Turner, saying: "I was upset about what happened, really – because, first of all, it wasn't to do with Colin, I know that.
 It was to do with other issues.
 The power structure in the BBC had changed and they didn't want John Nathan-Turner around is the truth of it."

 Following the end of the first series of the revived Doctor Who in 2005, Grade wrote a letter to Mark Thompson, the Director-General of the BBC, congratulating all involved in the production on its success, signing-off with "PS never dreamed I would ever write this.
 Must be going soft!"
 In an interview for Radio Times in 2012, Grade commented: "From clunky Daleks that couldn't go up and down stairs to the filmic qualities today of Doctor Who, it's a transformation...
 The show still leaves me cold, but I admire it, which I never did before."